-Russian Journalist Ivan Golunov Is Freed, As Drug Charges Are Dropped
+Russian Journalist Ivan Golunov Is Freed; Ministry Orders Inquiry Into Drug Charges

 ...it came out 9 minutes before Ivan Golunov was released and all charges against him dropped.
 Cops who framed him will be investigated.
 Am I sleeping?
 Did this really happen? https://t.co/XtdHRwqZJp— Alexey Kovalev (@Alexey__Kovalev) June 11, 2019

-While the news of Golunov's arrest came as a surprise to many, word of Tuesday's abrupt reversal came as a shock.
+While news of Golunov's arrest came as a surprise to many, word of Tuesday's abrupt reversal came as a shock.
 Another journalist in Moscow, Alexey Kovalev, asked via Twitter, "Cops who framed him will be investigated.
 Am I sleeping?
 Did this really happen?"

 In addition to that investigation, Kolokoltsev said he will petition Russian President Vladimir Putin to approve the dismissal of two prominent police generals, including the head of the drug control directorate.